winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 **Visualising vector representations**

-Word vector representations produce high dimensional representations.
-To make sense of the representations better we can project them in to lower dimensional space.
+Word vectors produce high dimensional data.
+To make sense of the representations visually we can project them into lower dimensional space.
 This will be done here using t-distributed stochastic neighbour embedding (t-SNE) implemented using the Python package [Scikit-Learn](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).

 **Counting Co-occurrences**

 The Idea of a word co-occurrence matrix is something widely used in natural language processing.
 As a simple extra piece of analysis, the top co-occurrences of some terms of interest from within the dataset will be presented.
 The terms of interest can be described as: `data`, `privacy`, `people`, `delete`, `trust`, `users`.
 This is presented in a collection of bar charts.

 ### Noise within the data
-As discussed in a previous post the dataset collected here was especially noisy.
-As a reminder, this came in the form of spam targeting the trending topic but also the fact that tweets from a wide variety of languages.
-The topic followed was a internationally discussed issue, however, it didn’t help that the query terms were organisation names instead of words belonging to the English language.
+As discussed in a previous post [Twitter Spam and Ham]({{ site.baseurl }}{% post_url 2018-04-01-twitter-spam-and-ham %}), the dataset collected here was especially noisy.
+As a reminder; this came in the form of spam targeting the trending topic but also the fact that tweets came from a wide variety of languages.
+The topic followed was an internationally discussed issue, however, it didn’t help that the query terms were organisation names instead of words belonging to the English language.

 ### Approach summary
 The methods for investigating the data here are experimental in a way that is trying to learn about methodological approaches and the data simultaneously.
-The main strategy being employed here is given a term found in the data how is that connected to other terms.
-For example, when the word ‘privacy’ is used what other utterances are likely to be made.
-This hopes to provide a way to understand the discussions within the sample better.
+The main strategy being employed here is, using distributional semantics to link common terms.
+In doing this see what more can be understood the discussions within the sample.

 ## Findings

 ### Hashtags

 Looking at hashtag frequencies, we can see that `deleteFacebook` was the most popular – something that was also widely reported by news organisations.
 Whilst filtering spam it was noted many tweets contained nothing but this repeatedly.
-Some of these Tweets looked like they come from automated accounts some, others more natural.
-This did pose some questions of trend manipulation, but after counting the document frequencies and not repeats within tweets there was not much change in the results.
+Some of these Tweets looked like they come from automated accounts, others more natural.
+This did pose some questions of trend manipulation, but after counting the document frequencies and not repeats within tweets the trend did not change.
 Below the top ten tags can be seen with the query terms (‘Facebook’, ‘CambridgeAnalytica’) filtered from the collection.
-Taking this approach there doesn’t seem to be anything too overt to help that helps explore the topic in from any new directions.
+Taking this approach there doesn’t seem to be anything too overt to help explore the topic in any new directions.

 <img src="{{ static_path }}/tags.png"/>

 ### Word embeddings

 Running the Tensorflow model described previously for 10,000 iterations it finished with an average loss of around 4% in predicting contexts of given terms within the training data.
 Evaluation of how well the model performs in practice is obviously harder to determine.
 The size and quality of the data put into the model is obviously not going to give a good representation of the English language.
-It may however have the potential to map corpora specific terms and Ideas.
+It may however have the potential to map corpora specific terms and ideas.
 Below is the t-SNE visualisation of the word embeddings created.
 Hopefully what we should expect to see is that terms that are similar end up clustering nearby each other.
 What is projected is also the `most common 250 terms` within the dataset after the removal of stopwords.

 <img class="big-img" src="{{ static_path }}/tweets4_tsne.png">

-It is argued that T-SNE visualisations tend themselves to be easily miss-read, hopefully that won’t be the case here lol.
+It is argued that t-SNE visualisations tend themselves to be easily misread (Wattenberg, et al., 2016), hopefully that won’t be the case here lol.
 Running the visualisation program several times, the intuitive understanding is, that while global positioning within the graph tends to vary somewhat, locally relevant terms produce more repeatable results.
-For example, the small group of un-filtered French stop words `vous, mias, pour, dans` always clustered.
+For example, the small group of un-filtered French stop words `vous, mais, pour, dans` always clustered.
 Logically French words are not likely to appear in the same context as English ones, so that seems correct.
 Common bigrams such as `fake news`, `social platforms`, `public security` seem to have clustered also.
 As well as variations in tense, pluralisation etc.

 **Annotating the Space**

 Zooming in on the bottom left of the graph seems to locate the main areas of interest in this inquiry.
-Qualitative annotations have been made bring further structure to the space.
-In hind-sight some of the highlighting’s seem a bit sloppy, but this is mainly employed as a method of communication, not classification.
+Qualitative annotations have been made to bring further structure to the space.
+This is employed as a method of communication, not classification.
 Being an issue centred on the use of data, dimensions presented here can be said to emerge.
 These can be described as: the business or the economics of data, its politics or how data is used and regulated, and the individual securities of privacies of users.
 These obviously overlap and are in an active state of interplay.

 <img src="{{ static_path }}/annotated.jpg"/>

-The annotation of `sociality` was included as it points to language use that is clustered due to the copra being from social media.
+The annotation of `sociality` was included as it points to language use that is clustered due to the corpora being from social media.
 The use of words `like`, `share`, `follow`, `post`, though they have become more used generally in language, would not be as present within a book for instance.
 Recounting this, and the way the dataset was especially subject to spam, is a reminder that the logic social media platforms operate on doesn’t stop.
 Even during the expression of dissent or outrage, not only are the platforms themselves profiting from these expressions, users are also incorporating their logics to promote their own position.

 ### Co-occurrences